-Constipation is a common symptom of an underactive thyroid and it is related back to slowed metabolism.
+- Constipation is a common symptom of an underactive thyroid and it is related back to slowed metabolism.
 In the absence of sufficient thyroid hormones circulating in the blood, a number of physiological functions may slow down.

-Constipation may occur when the digestion becomes sluggish.
+- Constipation may occur when the digestion becomes sluggish.
 Contractions of the intestine may also be slowed leading to constipation and a change in bowel movements.

 Hypothyroidism can cause bloating and this is due to water retention.
 Water retention happens when there is a change in water-salt balance in the body.

 - Studies have shown this may be due to the presence of an increased amount of hyaluronic acid in the skin, which can hold a large amount of water and swell.
 This may present as a bloated face, puffiness under the eyes, and swollen ankles.

 - An underactive thyroid or a slowdown in thyroid hormone production may affect the ability of hair follicles and skin cells to grow.

 Hypothyroidism may lead to mood changes such as depression and/or anxiety.
 An underactive thyroid is more likely to lead to feeling low in mood.

-Mood and emotions: it is critical for the brain to have the correct amount of thyroid hormones to manage mood, as can be seen by the high prevalence of anxiety in those who have hyperthyroidism and the incidence of depression in those who have hypothyroidism.
+- It is critical for the brain to have the correct amount of thyroid hormones to manage mood, as can be seen by the high prevalence of anxiety in those who have hyperthyroidism and the incidence of depression in those who have hypothyroidism.

-Feeling down or depressed may arise as a side effect of hypothyroidism, however mood changes related to hypothyroidism are often misunderstood and there is little known about why hypothyroidism may cause mood changes.
+- Mood changes related to hypothyroidism are often misunderstood and there is little known about why hypothyroidism may cause mood changes.
 It is well documented that a large number of those who are living with hypothyroidism may experience mood changes.